EmmanuelDemey/trainings-v2/training/chapters/vuejs_advanced/08_testing_integration.md

 - **Mock** HTTP at the network level with **MSW**, shared by Vitest and Cypress
 - **Write** a readable Cypress end-to-end test with `cy.intercept`, aliases and `cy.session`
+- **Compare** Cypress and Playwright on the same test, and pick one on real criteria
 - **Run** the whole suite in **CI** on every pull request

 ---